refactco/integration-toolkit-for-beehiiv/README.md

 ## Credits

-Developed by Refact.co.
-A special thanks to the WordPress and GravityForms communities for their ongoing support.
+This plugin has been developed by Refact.co and is not an official release by Beehiiv.
+The Refact team wishes to thank all contributors and users of this plugin for their support and feedback, which are invaluable for ongoing improvements.